Ewanjohndennis/Ewanjohndennis/README.md

 ### about

-i'm a cs student at model engineering college who builds things end-to-end — from the database to the deployment button.
+i'm a CS Student at Model Engineering College who builds things end-to-end — from the database to the deployment button.

 lately i've been deep in multi-agent ai systems, llm pipelines, and getting language models to do useful work in production rather than just demos.

-when i'm not coding i'm probably running events at fossmec or debugging something that worked fine yesterday.
+when i'm not coding i'm probably watching movies, sleeping or debugging something that worked fine yesterday.

 ---